 Being alert isn’t just about proper rest.
 Hydration is a key factor in maintaining proper brain function.
 Studies have shown that being dehydrated is directly correlated to a lack of focus and slowed reaction times.
 Both of these can be extremely detrimental to a truck driver.
 Doctors recommend a daily intake of 2 liters or eight 8-ounce glasses of water to remain hydrated.
 Just when you think you’ve had enough, fill up another cup!
 It could make all the difference.

 Some receiving docks are poorly lit, making it difficult for drivers to back a load in.
 Try laying a flashlight on the ground shining towards your truck to illuminate the lines and provide you with the necessary light to back in your trailer into the dock.
 (Credit: Jon Jones-Facebook).

+One truck driver trip you should never overlook is to not be afraid to not know.
 It’s nearly impossible for anyone to know everything without some sort of assistance.
 Don’t risk it to chance.
 If you are unsure of something, ask.
 There is a community of drivers who not only share the road but can share valuable lessons from experience too.

 Sure, Ice Road Truckers on the History Channel makes traveling on icy roads look easy but it’s not.
 Having a large bag of salt can help you get out of a bind during those winter month full of slick roads.
 Salt not only lowers the freezing point and melts snow, it also provides traction for your tires after the ice melts.

 Truck Path is an indispensable tool for drivers that is used and updated by over 450,000 truckers.
 Whether you want to find available truck parking to rest up, check to see if a weigh station is open or compare diesel fuel prices, we can help make your life easier on the road and get you back home quicker to the one’s you care about most.
-Click here for more info on how Trucker Path can help.